rob006-software/yii2-app-extended/README.md

 ### Environment-specific config files

 By default template handles configuration specific for specified environment.
-For example `config/web-prod.php` constains configuration overrides for web app in production environment.
+For example `config/web-prod.php` contains configuration overrides for web app in production environment.
 This allows you to avoid configuration duplication by creating more general configuration an override it for specified environment.
 For example, for web application in `prod` environment app reads configuration in the following order: